Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2025-02-25-NonViolentCommunication.md

 I've been practicing NVC and its definitely a great framework.
 It’s all about empathy, being clear, and recognizing that we all share the same basic needs.

 While this book is all about empathic communications, the other book I've really enjoyed that complements this well is [Radical Candor: Be a Kickass Boss Without Losing Your HumanityCandor](https://www.goodreads.com/book/show/29939161-radical-candor).
-Perhaps i'll write a book summary on it next.
+I'll summarise it next.